lunarcon/ipLocnTest/README.md

   <img src="ipLocnTest/qs.png" width="800">
 </p>

-- Supports Aerial and Regular view with and without labels (Regular view with labels only).
+- Supports Satellite view (with and without lables) and Regular view (with labels).
 - Default Draggable (Through left mouse button) and Zoomable (Through Scroll Wheel), But also provides static mode (higher resolution) (with buttons for zoom, etc)
 - Navigates to given coordinates
 - Supports Geolocation (PS: sometimes it doesn't work on the first try)(also your location should be on)